prakharsr/audiobook-creator/README.md

       ```bash
       source .venv/bin/activate
       ```
-   6. Install Pip 24.0:
+   6. Install dependedncies:
       ```bash
-      uv pip install pip==24.0
+      uv pip install -r requirements.txt --no-deps
       ```
-   7. Install dependencies (choose CPU or GPU version):
-      ```bash
-      uv pip install -r requirements_cpu.txt
-      ```
-      ```bash
-      uv pip install -r requirements_gpu.txt
-      ```
-   8. Upgrade version of six to avoid errors:
-      ```bash
-      uv pip install --upgrade six==1.17.0
-      ```
-   9. Install [calibre](https://calibre-ebook.com/download) (Optional dependency, needed if you need better text decoding capabilities, wider compatibility and want to create M4B audiobook).
+   7. Install [calibre](https://calibre-ebook.com/download) (Optional dependency, needed if you need better text decoding capabilities, wider compatibility and want to create M4B audiobook).
 Also make sure that calibre is present in your PATH.
 For MacOS, do the following to add it to the PATH:
       ```bash
       deactivate
       echo 'export PATH="/Applications/calibre.app/Contents/MacOS:$PATH"' >> .venv/bin/activate
       source .venv/bin/activate
       ```
-   10. Install [ffmpeg](https://www.ffmpeg.org/download.html) (Needed for audio output format conversion and if you want to create M4B audiobook)
+   8. Install [ffmpeg](https://www.ffmpeg.org/download.html) (Needed for audio output format conversion and if you want to create M4B audiobook)
-   11. In the activated virtual environment, run `uvicorn app:app --host 0.0.0.0 --port 7860` to run the Gradio app.
+   9. In the activated virtual environment, run `uvicorn app:app --host 0.0.0.0 --port 7860` to run the Gradio app.
 After the app has started, navigate to `http://127.0.0.1:7860` in the browser.
    </details>

+### Context window size and parallel requests config for character identification and emotion tag addition

+#### For Character Identification Step

+- This step creates batches of data to identify unique characters and then attributes speakers to each line of text.
+So, this requires lots of context so I recommend having atleast 20,000 context window size for non-thinking models, you may require more context size if you're using a thinking model.
+Also, this step is sequential for maximum accuracy so you can use set parallel/ max-num-seqs/ max-running-requests to 1 in llama.cpp/ vllm/ sglang to reduce your memory footprint.

+#### For Emotion Tag Addition Step

+- This step intelligently identifies where emotion tag might be needed to be added and then creates small batches to send to LLM which then returns the emotion tag added text.
+This step requires atleast 8192 context window with a thinking llm for each request.
+Also, this step can be parallelized since each batch is independent of each other, so you can make use of parallel/ max-num-seqs/ max-running-requests parameters in llama.cpp/ vllm/ sglang.
+Make sure that while using parallel param in llama.cpp, you also increase the context window size with the same factor since in llama.cpp, the context is split for each parallel request.
+So, if you're setting parallel to 8 in llama.cpp then set context size to 8 x 8192 = 65536.

 ### Parallel batch inferencing of audio for faster audio generation